Updated: 18 Oct, 2020

 Why not GIMP?

-I found GIMP to be a much bigger program, and far slower to load up and make changes with.
-Admittedly, it is more powerful and flexible, but I found the complexity and reduced speed were not worth it for my purposes.
+I found GIMP to be a much bigger program, and far slower to start up and make changes with.
+Admittedly, it is powerful and flexible, but I found the complexity and reduced speed were not worth it for my purposes.

 Why not Photoshop?